Blog

 Provide your Child with Guidance and Support

-on Feb 06 in Blog Posts posted by admin
+on Feb 06 in Blog Posts posted by

 Homework is the extra activity to confirm the understanding of a concept or the preparation for the next day’s discussion.
 It is vital to do it and understand what is happening.